 7. Hang Up Your Clothes Immediately After Ironing

-Don’t want your freshly ironed items to develop wrinkles and creases?
-Then hang them up immediately when you’re finished.
-Here’s a tip—keep some coat hangers nearby when you’re in front of the ironing board.
+Here’s a tip – keep some coat hangers nearby when you’re in front of the ironing board.
 That way, you’ll be able to hang up the garments right away after you’re done.

-Alternatively, you can fold the items up on a flat surface—that will also help to prevent your clothes from getting wrinkled before you store them away.
+Alternatively, you can fold the items up on a flat surface – that will also help to prevent your clothes from getting wrinkled before you store them away.

 8. Never Iron Dirty Clothes

 It’s not a good idea to wash a stained shirt without first pre-treating the spot.
 Well, guess what?
 The same thing goes for ironing.
-Put it simply, you never want too iron dirty clothes—that will only “set in” the stain (i.e. it might become permanent).
+Put it simply, you never want to iron dirty clothes—that will only “set in” the stain (i.e. it might become permanent).
 Fortunately, this is easy to avoid; simply make sure that the shirt you’re working with is clean before you start ironing.

 9. Iron Inside Out Whenever Possible